PaddlePaddle/PaddleDetection/configs/dota/README_en.md

 ## Introduction

-[S2ANet](https://arxiv.org/pdf/2008.09397.pdf) is used to detect rotating frame's model, Required use of PaddlePaddle 2.1.1(can be installed using PIP) Or proper [develop version](https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/install/Tables.html#whl-release).
+[S2ANet](https://arxiv.org/pdf/2008.09397.pdf) is used to detect rotating frame's model, required use of PaddlePaddle 2.1.1(can be installed using PIP) or proper [develop version](https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/install/Tables.html#whl-release).

 ## Prepare Data

 ### DOTA data
-[DOTA Dataset] is a Dataset of object detection in aerial images, which contains 2806 images with a resolution of 4000x4000 per image.
+[DOTA Dataset] is a dataset of object detection in aerial images, which contains 2806 images with a resolution of 4000x4000 per image.

 |  Data version  |  categories  |   images   |  size  |    instances    |     annotation method     |
 |:--------:|:-------:|:---------:|:---------:| :---------:| :------------: |